halfo/messenger/README.md

 - Unicast (send message to a specific user)
 - Bradcast (send message to every available user)

+(Netbeans form designer is used to design the gui's, yikes!!)

 ## Project Structure

 General gradle project structure is followed.
 Check [this](http://gradle.org/docs/current/userguide/multi_project_builds.html) for more information.